National Real Estate Review Board

 BUDGET – How Much Can I Afford?

 What is my budget?
 As you prepare to look for homes, make sure that you know how much you can comfortably afford.
 You want to know how your credit and the type of mortgage you choose can affect your monthly payments and overall cost of the loan.
-You may qualify for a higher amount than you actually want to pay.

 You may qualify for a higher amount than you actually want to pay.
 It’s important to not only check with a mortgage agent to get pre-approved, but to know what the payments will be at that amount.
 Remember to factor in homeowner’s insurance, property taxes, utility bills, moving costs & maintenance.
+Just because a lender approves you for a certain loan amount doesn’t mean it’s the right number for you.
+Lenders look at your gross income and debt ratios, but they don’t know your full financial picture or lifestyle preferences.

 Determining how much “home you can afford” depends on several important factors including: